This lesson will introduce us to pronunciation details in K’iche. We will take a look at the alphabet and listen to sample words.

 Vowels

-K’iche’ has a ten-vowel vocalic inventory, as seen in Fig. 2.
-Vowel length is phonemic.
-Short vowels are distinguished from long vowels by a two dot diacritic.
-Note that vowel length is important on stressed syllables only.
+K’iche’ has a ten-vowel vocalic inventory, as seen in Figure 2.
+Vowel length is phonemic, in other words, it indicates different words.
+As we have seen, short vowels are distinguished from long vowels by a two dot diacritic.
+Note that vowel length is only important on stressed syllables (in other words, the accented syllable of each word).
 Most K’iche’ dialects stress word-final syllables only, including the Nahuala dialect.

 /ï/